minio/doctor/README.md

 # get the container name of the web service
 docker ps

-# setup the database in a one-off command.
-Open localhost:3000 on your browser
+# setup the database in a one-off command
 docker exec doctor_web_1 bundle exec rake db:setup
 ```
+Open localhost:3000 on your browser to see doctor running from docker container.

 ## Features
 * Documents are organized under Categories.